AustinT/book-summaries/fiction/novels.md

 book, and contained a lot of good insights into relationships, even if it was a bit slow at times.
 Overall I would recommend it, but I don't see why people call this "the greatest book of all time".

+# 2025-08-02 The Diamond Age

+Overall a good book.
+I found the different kinds of social organizations ("phyles") very interesting.
+The future it describes seems a bit implausible (nanotechnology but very limited AI), but to be fair this was written 30 years ago.